HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Infection 2025

-Illness severity in patients with severe fever with Thrombocytopenia Syndrome (SFTS) assessed by Multiple Organ Dysfunction Score (MODS): A guide for physicians in monitoring and treatment decisions
+Illness severity in patients with Severe Fever with Thrombocytopenia Syndrome (SFTS) assessed by Multiple Organ Dysfunction Score (MODS): A guide for physicians in monitoring and treatment decisions

 Speaker at Infectious Diseases Conference - Jeong Rae Yoo